isaacyakl/brandojs/README.md

 </script>
 ```

 All options are optional.
-Default values and further details for them can be found in the [API documentation](https://isaacyakl.github.io/brandojs/docs/).
+Default values and further details for them can be found in the <a href="https://isaacyakl.github.io/brandojs/docs/">API documentation</a>.

 ### ℹ️ Preload Images